michelp/signcryption-token-spec/README.md

 ## Rational and Comparisons

+**The following section are my personal opinions and motivations.**

 "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away." - Antoine de Saint Exupery